kartben/fog05/docs/Fog05_Entity_FSM.md

 ![](../img/fog05_fsm_node.png)

-Each Node can have 9 states (the marine green ones):
+Each Entity can have 9 states (the marine green ones):

 - UNDEFINED
 - DEFINED